Home / Baked Goods / Healthy Banana Bread

 This moist and healthy banana bread recipe is made with creamy yogurt, crunchy walnuts, and warm spices like cinnamon and nutmeg.

 Whenever I bake from scratch, I like to find ways to boost the overall nutrition of the baked good.
-As such, I’m going to share a few simple steps I take to create a healthier, lighter banana bread recipe that is still perfectly moist and delicious.
+Whether it’s a blueberry yogurt bread, strawberry oatmeal muffins or chocolate chip zucchini bread, I love finding ways to make baked goods more nutritious.
+As such, I’m going to share a few simple steps I take to create a healthy banana bread recipe that is still perfectly moist and delicious.

 To start, I love using overly ripe bananas which are naturally super sweet.
 This eliminates the need for more added sugar than you really need.
 Another tip is to swap out traditional all-purpose flour with whole wheat pastry flour.
 You can purchase it in most large grocery stores or online.